 In the following situations, the concessions rate of interest has been prescribed in place of the usual rate of 18 % a year for late tax payments.

 - For registered persons with a combined turnover of more than Rs.
-5 crores: A lower rate of interest of 9% for the first 15 days from the due date of payment of tax, and 18% thereafter.
+5 crores: A reduced rate of interest of 9% for the first 15 days following the due date of tax payment, and 18% beyond that.
 The dates of April 2021 and May 2021 have been set.

 - For those with a total turnover of up to Rs.
-5 crores: For both normal taxpayers and for those under the QRMP scheme for the tax payable for the period March 2021 and April 2021, payable in April 2021 and May 2021 respectively, zero rates of interest for first 15 days from the due date of payment of tax 9 percent for the next 15 days, and 18 percent thereafter,
+5 crores: For both normal taxpayers and for those under the QRMP scheme for the tax payable for the period March 2021 and April 2021, payable in April 2021 and May 2021, respectively, 0% interest for the first 15 days following the due date of tax payment, 9% for the following 15 days, and 18% thereafter

-- For those who have chosen to pay tax into the Composition scheme: Taxes are due in April 2021 for the quarter ending March 31, 2021.
+- Those who have opted to contribute to the Composition scheme: Taxes for the quarter ending March 31, 2021 are payable in April 2021.
 The interest rate is 0% for the first 15 days after the tax payment is due, then 9% for the next 15 days, and 18% after that.

 2. Waiver of late fee

-- For registered persons with a combined turnover of more than Rs.
-5 crores: For tax periods March 2021 and April 2021, late fees are suspended for 15 days if returns in FORM GSTR-3B are filed after the due date and are due in April 2021 and May 2021, respectively.
+- For those with a combined turnover of more than Rs.
+5 crores, the following rules apply: Late penalties are deferred for 15 days for tax periods March 2021 and April 2021 if returns in FORM GSTR-3B are filed after the due date and are due in April 2021 and May 2021, respectively.